What is compliance? It is where a business adheres to established guidelines and specifications, or is the process of doing so.

 - The harvesting of addresses (collecting and/or using email or other electronic addresses without permission).

-- The collection of personal information by accessing a computer system or electronic device illegal.
+- The collection of personal information by accessing a computer system or electronic device illegally.

 This law applies to all businesses in Canada who use promotional emails to target audiences.
 CASL states that all promotional emails must include a working unsubscribe link, the recipient must be able to identify the sender, and brands are only allowed to send emails to those who have agreed to receive them or who have done business together within the last two years.